BrianHKanis/washington_connect_211/readme.md

 load_export.src/

     api_export.py
-        - Merges tables with their coresponding endpoint as a dictionary then exports   through a put request.
+        - Merges tables with their coresponding endpoint as a dictionary then export through a put request.

 # Architecture